 When I was growing up, I always had a passion for cars – it seemed everyone shared that passion in the 1950s and 60s.
-I customized my first car – a 1949 Ford – and purchased a 1958 Isetta when I was stationed at Fort Sill in 1963.
+In my junior year of high school, I customized my first car – a 1949 Ford – and later purchased a 1958 Isetta when I was stationed at Fort Sill in 1963.

 For the next 44 years, I worked as a clinical physical therapist, inventor and built a successful business selling physical therapy-related products – obtaining 14 patents on my own physical therapy devices and products.
 During my career, I had no time for hobbies and seemed to do nothing but work.